-The following discussion and analysis of the financial condition and results of our operations should be read together with the financial statements and related notes of Ollie's Bargain Outlet Holdings, Inc. included in Item 1 of this Quarterly Report on Form 10-Q and with our audited financial statements and the related notes included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on March 29, 2017.
-As used in this Quarterly Report on Form 10-Q, except where the context otherwise requires or where otherwise indicated, the terms "Company", "Ollie's", "we", "our" and "us" refer to Ollie's Bargain Outlet Holdings, Inc.
+The following discussion and analysis of the financial condition and results of our operations should be read together with the financial statements and related notes of Ollie's Bargain Outlet Holdings, Inc. included in Item 1 of this Quarterly Report on Form 10-Q and with our audited financial statements and the related notes included in our Annual Report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on April 4, 2018.
+As used in this Quarterly Report on Form 10-Q, except where the context otherwise requires or where otherwise indicated, the terms "Ollie's," the "Company," "we," "our" and "us" refer to Ollie's Bargain Outlet Holdings, Inc.

-We operate on a fiscal calendar widely used by the retail industry that results in a fiscal year consisting of a 52- or 53-week period ending on the Saturday closest to January 31 of the following year.
-References to "fiscal year 2017" refer to the period from January 29, 2017 to February 3, 2018 and consists of a 53-week fiscal year.
-References to "fiscal year 2016" refer to the period from January 31, 2016 to January 28, 2017 and consists of a 52-week fiscal year.
-The fiscal quarters or "first quarter" ended April 29, 2017 and April 30, 2016 refer to the thirteen weeks from January 29, 2017 to April 29, 2017 and from January 31, 2016 to April 30, 2016, respectively.
+We operate on a fiscal calendar widely used by the retail industry that results in a fiscal year consisting of a 52- or 53-week period ending on the Saturday nearer to January 31 of the following year.
+References to "2018" refer to the 52-week period from February 4, 2018 to February 2, 2019.
+References to "2017" refer to the 53-week period from January 29, 2017 to February 3, 2018.
+The fiscal quarters or "first quarter" ended May 5, 2018 and April 29, 2017 refer to the 13 weeks from February 4, 2018 to May 5, 2018 and from January 29, 2017 to April 29, 2017, respectively.
 Historical results are not necessarily indicative of the results to be expected for any future period and results for any interim period may not necessarily be indicative of the results that may be expected for a full year.